 Chapter 3: The Rescue Becoming Fulfilled

 The rescue plan eventually succeeds in Jesus Christ.
 God brings rescue via Israel by collapsing Israel’s mission onto Jesus as their representative (Gal 3).
 Jesus is also the Human King spoken about in God’s eventual future for creation (Ephs 1:7); this King is the Eternal Son of the Trinity.
-In the very act of the incarnation of Jesus, God made a decisive step forward of uniting heaven & earth by uniting heaven & earth through the God-man Jesus.
+In the very act of the incarnation of Jesus, God made a decisive step forward of uniting heaven & earth by uniting heaven & earth through Jesus.

 Within Jesus’ society, some people believed He would destroy the ruling empire over Israel (The Roman Empire), other believed God’s rescue hadn’t come yet because the Israelites weren’t acting religious enough.
 Jesus defied both expectations: He says that in order to overcome darkness and the political powers that held them captive, that it would come through radical love & service to all people, including their enemies (Matt 5-7), and He tells the religious elite that their religiosity had become an idol and blinded them to what God was doing through Him.

 Jesus came healing people from physical, emotional, social and spiritual deformities (Matthew 4:23-25) and gives the broken & outcasts in society a place in His Kingdom movement (Luke 5:32)- all were signs of God’s healing Kingdom breaking into the world in order to restore creation (Luke 4:16-21).
 Jesus warned people that their rejection of His Kingdom and its ways would naturally destroy their own wellbeing and cripple their society (Matt 7:13), whereas the path to following Jesus would lead to true life- a life aligned with being a restored human being in God’s Kingdom on Earth (Matt 16:24-25).
 I believe that’s still true today.

 Chapter 4: The Climax- Rescue Fulfilled